Novimatrem/textadv.sh/README.md

 ```cd textadv.sh```

 ```bash textadv.sh```

-# how to (mac)

-Try as I might, I could not get the game working properly on the only Mac I have, which runs Mac OS X 10.6.8 Snow Leopard.
-Given I am only going to use that version of OS X at the highest, ever, because everything after it sucked, I won't be able to support Mac with this game.
-I could not get the colour codes used inside of the game to render on Mac, it was just spewing their code directly into the Terminal.
-If YOU know what I don't, and could offer insight into how to get it working, let me know, and I'd happily test it myself and then provide official instructions.

 # The game has an updater.
 To update the game to the latest version, simply run the following command when in-game: dev update